Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/PROGRESS.md

+# Week 2
+- [ ] 1.
+Continue to find spots of interest
+- [ ] 2.
+More info on basic idea 1
+- [ ] 3.
+Listen to Prof. Lei Li's lecture and contact him for further insights from me/ suggestions from him/ ...
+- [ ] 4.
+Study the recommended NLP textbook

 # Week 1
 - [ ] 1.
 Search for information on both CV and NLP
       For CV: Have developed a full plan with a certain level of detail